Recent Searches

 Driving Communication Innovation at the NYC Tenement Museum

-In the Lower East Side of New York City, a historic institution is transforming how it connects with visitors from all walks of life.
-The NYC Tenement Museum, known for its historic depictions of immigrant life, uses language accessibility to ensure visitors can be fully immersed in its tours and exhibits.
-How is it doing this?
-By leveraging AI-powered language platform Sorenson Forum, the museum is breaking down language barriers and setting new standards for inclusivity in cultural institutions.
+In New York City’s Lower East Side, a historic institution is redefining how it connects with visitors from every background.
+The NYC Tenement Museum, known for its historic depictions of immigrant life, uses language accessibility to ensure every visitor can fully experience its tours and exhibits.

 A museum with a unique perspective

-To further its mission, the museum has implemented Sorenson Forum, an AI powered multilingual accessibility solution.
-Allegra Tribone, the museum’s Visitor Services Manager, shared why the museum wanted to use the technology; “We wanted to provide translation services for our non-English-speaking visitors who otherwise can’t understand the content and history of the museum.
+“We wanted to provide translation services for our non-English-speaking visitors who otherwise can’t understand the content and history of the museum.
 We have some of our primary sources translated in other languages, but the tours are led in English, so the challenge was getting a translation for the entire program.”

 The future of language access